NPException/playdate-app-template/README.md

 bb tasks
 ```

+## License

+I've put this project under the very permissive MIT License (unless specified otherwise in a file).
+For your convenience I also put the license text at the bottom of the `bb.edn` file,
+so you don't need to bother mention the original copyright and license of the file in your own projects.

 ## Questions?

 If you have any questions feel free to open an issue or contact me on social media: